The collaborative direct democracy system by which members govern their LEDDA.

 The period of time after the growth period when the target income is steady, but the LEDDA is still growing.
 It has not yet established a steady-state.
 In an idealized TES, steady-state conditions might occur perhaps 10-20 years into the post-growth period.

-A standard business is a for-profit organization that is not a Principled Business.
+In a LEDDA, a standard business is a for-profit organization that is not a Principled Business.

-The sum of tokens plus dollars, where either or both can be zero.
+In a LEDDA, the sum of tokens plus dollars, where either or both can be zero.

 The local, transparent, electronic currency unique to a LEDDA.
 It circulates locally in parallel with a national currency.

-Token share of income.
-The percent of wages that member employers pay member employees in tokens.
+In a LEDDA, the percent of wages that member employers pay member employees in tokens.
 The remainder is paid in the national currency.

 The current and anticipated degree to which individuals, natural environments, and ecosystems collectively flourish.
 A high degree of wellbeing implies vibrancy, resilience, sustainability, diversity, creativity, and health.
 Wellbeing levels can be monitored, indexed, and modeled.